Powering technological advancement in the industry.

-Through a commitment to innovative research and development, Trina Solar continues to set industry standards and benchmarks for performance and sustainability.
-We have been responsible for a number of global breakthroughs, having set fifteen world records for silicon cell efficiency and solar module power output since 2011.
+Committed to research and development, Trina Solar continues to set industry standards and benchmarks for performance and sustainability.
+We have been responsible for a number of global breakthroughs, with 23 world records for silicon cell efficiency and solar module power output since 2011.

 Trina was the first company to receive Client Test Data Program (CTDP) certification from UL, allowing us to conduct cutting-edge research reliably on campus.